digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/identity_management.rst

 .. snippet:: party_migration
     .. success:: repair.party_migration.step2_import_acs(targetParticipant, Set(alice), "alice.acs.gz")

-While this step has imported the contracts, the party is still not enabled on the target participant.
+Although this step has imported the contracts, the party is still not enabled on the target participant.
 For a party to be delegated to a participant, both the owner of the party and the participant need to issue the required topology transactions.
 If the controlling participant is connected to the domain, you run the next
 step: